 Our quality control team reviews every uploaded trip and looks for glaring issues with the trip like evidence of a slanted transducer, signal loss, poor signal quality.
 They may email you if they notice any significant issues with your trip, and suggest ways to fix the issue or ways to improve data quality before logging again.
 The quality control process may cause data edits and offsets to be lost on “trips” (or individual files) and can impact merges.
 Please allow one business day for quality control before applying these changes to your trips, or check the quality control review status by viewing a trip’s report.
 If there is a quality control reviewer’s name on the report, the trip has been reviewed (note, the quality control team does not generally review merges).
 You can also see any comments that were not emailed to you on the report.
 We recommend that you opt into processing alerts in My Account so you are always alerted of processing status and any quality control issues with your trips or merges

 It is critically important to keep your Lowrance software updated.
 Software updates can be found here.
 Using hardware with outdated operating system software can result in a range of issues.

 This post gives you a more in depth look at how EcoSound works.
 This blog shares some tips and tricks along with some answers to frequently asked questions that many new users have.

 The EcoSound Support and Resources page has links to the EcoSound Full Operator’s Guide including a slick online manual with full keyword search functionality.
-There are several tutorials, including guides for using EcoSound data in ArcMap.
+There are several tutorials, including guides for using EcoSound data in QGIS.
 The EcoSound Quick Start Guide shows recommended settings to use on your Lowrance or Simrad while logging sonar.
 Please follow this quick start guide carefully.

 Finally, we have a Facebook BioBase Tips and Tricks Group page that you may consider joining to ask questions of the user community.